 Burmanda’s zest for life showed through his music.
 He was right there on the front bench to cheer his favourite football or hockey team.
 Such was his enthusiasm that he once offered music to go with a hockey match!
 The very name of his house ‘The Jet’ signified a composer who was up to date with the times.
 Ill health caused a slump in his career in the early 1960s but his compositions for Bandini (1963), Guide (1965), Jewel Thief (1967) and Aradhana (1969) showed that he had lost none of his magic.
 Aradhana was responsible for Kishore Kumar’s second coming and went on to make him the top male playback singer of Hindi Films, overtaking Mohammed Rafi in the process.

 A special mention must be made of Guide here.
 The film represents perhaps Burman Dada’s greatest work Each and every song be it Aaj Phir Jeene Ki Tamanna Hai, Tere Mere Sapne Ab Ek Rang Hai, Din Dhal Jaye, Gaata Rahe Mera Dil, Piya Tose Naina Lage Re, Mujhse Chhal Kiye Ja and Kya Se Kya Ho Gaya (a rare case of two songs back to back), Allah Megh De and Wahan Kaun Hai Tera is perfectly written, composed and sung.
 It is indeed shocking that Burman Dada lost out on the Filmfare Award to Shankar-Jaikishan for their populist score in Suraj (1966), which, good as it was, came nowhere near to Guide’s scintillating musical score.

-Burmanda was also responsible along with OP Nayyar into shaping Asha Bhosle as a singer of repute.
+Burmanda was also responsible along with OP Nayyar into shaping Asha Bhosle as a singer of much repute.
 A scrap with Lata Mangeshkar in 1957 led him to using Asha as his main singer in the 1957-62 period, which saw her go from strength to strength.
 Burmanda made up with Lata in 1960 as they recorded a song for Bandini, launched then but released in 1963.

 As a singer, Burmanda’s thin but powerful voice was often used as bardic commentary – Wahan Kaun Hai Tera from Guide or Safal Hogi Teri Aradhana from Aradhana.